monadexio/bizplan/README.md

 ---
 = data-x='2000' data-y='-2000'
-# Abstract away manufacturing
+## Manufacturing should be abstracted away

+- Merchants come up with blue prints
 - Consumers decide what to be manufactured
-- Merchants come up with potential products for consumers to choose from
+- Manufacturing takes place behind the scene
-- Encourages the innovation in design and sales
+- Encourage innovation in both design and sales
 - Make manufacturing more efficient

 ---
 = data-x='2000' data-y='-3000'
-# Solution
+# How?

 - Crowd sourcing
 - Social network
 - Mobile payment
-- Ease of use
+- User friendly

 ---
 = data-x='3000' data-y='-3000'
-# Work Flow
+## Work Flow

 - Design the best Tshirt
-- Launch your campaign with a predefined goal
+- Launch your campaign with a preset goal
 - Embed the campaign in your website or social platform
-- Consumers order Tshirts with the easiest payment method available
+- Consumers order Tshirts with the easiest payment option
-- Tshirt will be manufactured when the goal is reached
+- Tshirts will be manufactured and shipped when goal is reached
-- No upfront cost, just focus on what you are good at: design and sales

 ---
 = data-x='3000' data-y='-3000'
+## Use case

-# Use case: NGO fund-raising
+- NGO fund-raising
+- College reunion
+- Team building

 ---
-= data-x='3000' data-y='-3000'
-# Use case: College reunion

----
 = data-x='3000' data-y='-4000'
 # Market Size

+> We do not know for sure

 ---
+= data-x='4000' data-y='-4000'
+## Some references

+- teespring.com
+  - 2,206,364 tshirts produced since `Oct, 2012`
+  - Hit `$750,000` monthly revenue in `March, 2013`
+  - `50%` month to month growth rate

+---
 = data-x='4000' data-y='-5000'
 # Competition

+> A proven idea which needs more innovation

 ---
+= data-x='5000' data-y='-5000'
+## Few companies

+- teespring.com
+- tshirt.designcrowd.com
+- threadless.com

+---
 = data-x='5000' data-y='-6000'
 # Team

+> Talent wins games, but teamwork and intelligence wins championships.

+> *- Michael Jordan*

 ---
+= data-x='6000' data-y='-6000'
+## Founders

+- Hongchao Liu
+- Hengqing Hu

+---
-= data-x='7000' data-y='-7000'
+= data-x='6000' data-y='-7000'
 # Financials

 ---